taylarogers/100-days-of-code/README.md

 ## Day 11
 Today I did some revision on pass by value vs pass by reference.
 I have heard this so many times in my studies at this point, yet still just one of those things that I will always need to double check as I constantly confuse the two for each other.
 I also looked at some advanced loop features and some more new ECMAScript functionality and syntax.

+## Day 12
+Lots and lots of practice coding was the tone for the day.
+I did a lot of exercises to solidify the new ECMAScript concepts that I have been learning about.
+It's all about getting accustomed to the new syntax and methods which would make coding easier.
+I feel a lot more confident in my knowledge about these concepts now.
+I also learnt about creating modules in Javascript and the benefits that using modules can bring to your coding.
+Looking forward to one more day of Javascript tomorrow.